PranavRayudu/CS373-blog/content/blog/about-me/index.md

 for lecture notes.
 I do wish it was more fast-paced though.

 ### How did you feel about the cold calling?
-I am fine with it, but I need a couple of seconds before talking in front of the whole class and I am afraid not being able to unmute myself or having some other technical issue on the spot.
+I am fine with it, but I need a couple of seconds before talking in front of the whole class and I am afraid of not being able to unmute myself or having some other technical issue on the spot.

 ### What made you happy this week?
 I bought a new bike to commute to campus and it works perfectly!
 I have even ridden to downtown Austin with it and